SathishRachapalli/springJDBCPreview_SeleniumExpress/readMe.md

   	Note  : we may see the project is still erroring out, but just go ahead and run the application.

  -----------------------------------------------------------------------------

+ 			POST - REDIRECT -GET PATTERN

+ -> if the user tried to do refresh the addPage, it will continuously getting executed As a result, there would be multiple/duplicate records inserted into DB.

+ -- To resolve this issue, we should have to implement Post Redirect Get Pattern(PRG pattern).